 \subsubsection{DIEGO}

-We have introduced external metadata to construct supervision signals, precisely correcting semantic biases in the causal chain modeled by DIO.
-We have established mappings between model reasoning chains and ground-truth causal chains, aligning internal representations with human cognitive frameworks.
+We introduce a non-statistical constraint that precisely corrects semantic biases in the causal chain modeled by DIO, and we establish mappings between the model's reasoning chains and the ground-truth causal chains, aligning internal representations with human cognitive frameworks.